codazoda/nolific/README.md

 ## X as in Experiments

-Naming software experiments is a burden to entry for me.
+Naming software experiments is a barrier to entry for me.
 Typically, I need to come up with a name before I can even create a project.
 Using numbers removes that burden and lets me start with a readme or a bit of code.
 This is the first of those numbered experiments.

 Because their numbered, I can more easily decide on ports and domain names to run them on.
 For example, for development work, I'll run experiments on port 8000-8999.
 Since this is experiment number one, I'll run it on port 8001.